Mr. Crawford (album)

 Mr. Crawford is the debut studio album by American rapper NoCap.
-It was released on April 29, 2022, through Atlantic Records and Never Broke Again.
+It was released on April 29, 2022, through Atlantic Records and Never Broke Again, Which would be the last and only album to be released under Never Broke Again due to their relation issues.
 The album features production from several established producers in the rap industry such as Einer Bankz, Nick Mira, Take a Daytrip, and Taz Taylor.

 Mr. Crawford was supported by five singles: "Vaccine", "Vaccine (Falling Star)", "I'll Be Here", "Shackles to Diamonds", and "Save the Day".
 The album received generally positive reviews from music critics.
 It debuted at number eight on the US Billboard 200 chart, earning 29,000 album-equivalent units in its first week.

 Background

 The album's title relates to NoCap's birth name, Kobe Vidal Crawford.

 On March 16, 2022, via Facebook, Cap changed his profile picture to an alternate cover art.
 NoCap announced the official release of the album via social media on March 28, 2022, while leaving a message for his supporters: